hunter-teacher-cert/unit_plan-taylor-and-amanda/README.md

 ### Motivation for Unit
 (why have you decided to make this?)

-Fits with the Object-focused Java language
-Most students who are interested in Computer Science come from interests of video games.
+We decided to make this unit because it fits with the Object-focused Java language It challenges students and uses all the content learned from the year Most students who are interested in Computer Science come from interests of video games.

 ---